wasabeef/richeditor-android/README.md

   </a>
 </p>

+This is a fork, which tries to merge changes from [Andrew-Chen-Wang/RichEditorView](https://github.com/Andrew-Chen-Wang/RichEditorView)

 `RichEditor for Android` is a beautiful Rich Text `WYSIWYG Editor` for `Android`.

 - _Looking for iOS?
 Check out_ [cjwirth/RichEditorView](https://github.com/cjwirth/RichEditorView)